-Tips for quality assuring urgent ad-hoc statistical analysis
+Tips for urgent quality assurance of ad-hoc statistical analysis

 This guidance sits alongside “Tips for urgent quality assurance of data”.
 This guidance focuses on the analysis, that guidance looks at the data used in the analysis.